orbis-developers/home_assistant_viaris/README.md

 ## Installation

 Use HACS to install this custom component.
+Under HACS, choose Integrations and add the viaris custom repository.

 ## Configuration